Bobbyphtr/DeepFont-FontRecognition/README.md

-# DeepFont-FontRecognition Python Scripts
+# DeepFont-FontRecognition Scripts
-This is just the script to create and preprocess the synthetic datasets
+This are scripts to create and preprocess the synthetic datasets

 Google Colab for training phase can be found here (sorry a bit messy): https://colab.research.google.com/drive/1Xp1Rltr91uuaONuXuakPKfpXmQ1h7qgW?usp=sharing